dssg/humanaifutures/README.md

 **Module 1: Intro and Primer on AI and Design Thinking**
 - Intro to AI
+  - AI Use cases
+    - AI and Business Case Studies
     - AI and Society Case Studies
   - What is AI?
     - What can it do?
     - How does it do what it does?
     - How is it designed?
-- Intro to Design Thinking, Human-Centered Design, and Participatory Research Methods
+- Intro to Design Thinking, Value-Sensitive and Human-Centered Design, and Participatory Research Methods
+  - Human-Centered Design
-  - …
+  - Value-Sensiotive Design
-  - …
+  - Participatory Research Methods

 **Module 2: What values should an AI system have?**
 - Intro to ethics and value systems